Remote workers will need to meet more frequently

 His rule of thumb is that the threshold for any meeting should be the number of people enough to eat two full pizzas.
 If it’s any more than that, then you might need to reduce the size of your meetings.

 When you have more people, you have more of everything.
 Larger meetings will require more coordination and management, and that means not everyone in your team will get the chance to contribute or even get the support they need during a meeting.

 So you’re spectating a meeting and being a better listener.
 One attendee is known for veering off subject or mentioning something completely unrelated to the topic in question during meetings.
 How can you teach a team member to stay on topic?

 Use OKRs as a reference point whenever you sense an employee bringing up discussion points that aren’t relevant to the goal of the meeting.
-OKRs improve employee performance because they home in on specific key metrics that employees need to satisfy by a given period of time to reach a certain goal.
+OKRs improve employee performance because they home in on specific key metrics that employees need to satisfy by a given period of time in order to reach a certain goal.

 Always use OKRs to redirect your team and speak in strategic terms.
 Ask them questions directly related to their OKRs and how their suggestions will help the organization reach its goals.

 Unproductive meetings could be the reason why your employees dread them so much